Mortgage

 Content was accurate at the time of publication.

-Cash-strapped buyers can purchase one-unit homes that fall within conforming loan limits — up to $726,200 in most parts of the country.
-Buyers purchasing expensive homes in high-cost areas of the U.S. may be eligible for loan amounts as high as $1,089,300, which is the maximum high-cost conforming limit in 2023.
+To be eligible, the home you purchase must fall within conforming loan limits — up to $806,500 in most parts of the country.
+Buyers purchasing expensive homes in high-cost areas of the U.S. may be eligible for loan amounts as high as $1,209,750, which is the maximum high-cost conforming limit in 2025.

 The HomeOne mortgage can also be used to refinance a home, as long as no cash is taken out.
-There is a drawback, however: The loan being refinanced must also be a Freddie Mac-serviced loan.
+There is a drawback, however: The loan being refinanced must also be a Freddie Mac-serviced loan, unless it has secondary financing that’s part of the Affordable Seconds® program.
 Homeowners can use the Freddie Mac Loan Look-Up Tool to verify this information.

-1. You’ll need to apply with a lender that offers the program.
+• Apply with a lender that offers the program.
 Most lenders offer both Fannie Mae and Freddie Mac loan programs.
-Check with your loan officer if you apply specifically for the HomeOne mortgage, however.
+But to be sure, check with your loan officer if you want to apply specifically for the HomeOne mortgage.

-4. You’ll need to pay mortgage insurance.
+• Pay mortgage insurance.
 Mortgage insurance covers lender losses if you can’t make payments and go into mortgage default.
-You’ll have to purchase a minimum amount of coverage based on your loan’s LTV and use an approved insurer.
+You’ll have to purchase a minimum amount of coverage based on your loan-to-value ratio (LTV), as well as use an approved insurer.

 Although the HomeOne program allows higher-income earners to qualify, there are some added restrictions that come with that flexibility.
 The table below shows the minimum mortgage requirements for the HomeOne program.